 - Writers Park.
 In Senj, some of the most famous Croatian writers and poets were born and lived, such as Silvie Strahimir Kranjcevic, Milutin Cihlar Nehajev, Vjenceslav Novak, and Milan Ogrizovic.

-- Banja beach.
-Rent sunbeds and umbrellas during the day.
-In the evening, it transforms into a party spot, complete with music and DJs.
+- Go to the beach.
+Banja beach offers sunbeds and umbrellas for rent during the day.
+The evening transforms into a party spot, complete with music and DJs.